Tony Blair sees 50-50 chance of another Brexit referendum

 Blair has repeatedly called for reversing Brexit, echoing other critics, including French President Emmanuel Macron, who have suggested Britain could still change its mind.

-Recent opinion polls indicate a slight move towards support for staying in the EU.
+Recent opinion polls indicate a slight move toward support for staying in the EU.

 But May has repeatedly said there will be no new referendum.